 Today's Class D amplifiers from the major suppliers have gotten much better.
 In fact, one of these manufacturers approached us and asked if we would support their amplifiers because they felt their amplifiers did not have good enough DSP front ends from a sonic performance.

 Danville’s dspCrossover™ products are primarily intended for powered loudspeaker applications such as professional studio monitors and high-end consumer audio systems.

 Danville has a reputation for great sounding DSP crossovers.
 Obviously, this starts with great parts.
 These crossovers use an Analog Devices’ floating-point SHARC DSP as the processor.
 SHARC DSPs are the gold standard for high-performance audio processing.
-The DAC & ADC functions are provided by an AKM Velvet Sound or Texas Instruments converters operating at 192kHz.
+The DAC & ADC functions are provided by AKM Velvet Sound converters operating at 192kHz.
 The Velvet Sound data converters are recognized as the best in the industry by many audio pundits.

 We offer three families of embedded crossovers, GreyWolf™, Bluebill™, and Snowbird™.
 They share many common features.
 Each crossover has 1 or 2 balanced audio inputs and up to 4 audio outputs.
 They also support a digital input option.
 All the Crossovers are dependent on a mating power amplifier for their power.
 We currently have support for amplifiers from Pascal, Hypex, ICEpower, and Powersoft.
 Each of these amplifiers has its own specific interfacing requirements.
 Danville has mating adapters that convert these requirements to the DSP board so that cabling is straightforward and control features such as mute, standby, and fault protection are addressed.